Dead Elvis: Reception

 AllMusic called Dirt formulaic for its sampled guitars, but they said tracks that explored other genres were more interesting.
-In contrast, Pitchfork Medias reviewer became interested in the album because of Dirt and was frustrated by the songs featuring reggae and ambient influences.
+In contrast, Pitchforks reviewer became interested in the album because of Dirt and was frustrated by the songs featuring reggae and ambient influences.
 They also felt that it became "too trippy" near the end of the album.
 Rolling Stone described it as an "inventively inclusive" mix of genres and influences that is still original.